X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Computation of the spectrum and Comparison with XMM- Newton data

 see Table 3 in~\cite{Fraser:2014wja}.
 These numbers are obtained by fitting the data observed by the EPIC pn camera (from Fig.~$\ref{fig:XMMFig14a}$) showing the seasonal variation of the X-ray background with 11$\sigma$ significance.
 The maximum amplitude of the seasonal variation from these data occurs between Winter and Fall, rather than between Winter and Summer.
 It has been discussed in ~\cite{Fraser:2014wja} and will be discussed in the context of the AQN model in section \ref{subsec2:seasonal_variation}.

-Fig.~\ref{fig:counts} shows our theoretical prediction (the solid lines from Eq. (\ref{eq:f_xmm})) against the observed spectra (the dotted lines from Eq.~(\ref{eq:fobservation})) for four seasons.
+Fig.~\ref{fig:counts} shows our theoretical prediction (the solid lines and dotted lines from Eq. (\ref{eq:f_xmm})) against the observed spectra (the dashed lines from Eq.~(\ref{eq:fobservation})) for four seasons.
 The similarity between the observations and theoretical computations is impressive, considering that the shape of the predicted radiation spectrum is only slightly sensitive to the parameters $\kappa$ and $T_0$.
 This result is a direct consequence of the AQN framework\footnote{ A cusp behavior in the region $\omega$ = 1-2 keV in Fig.~\ref{fig:counts} has no physical significance.
 Rather, it is a reflection of our simplified treatment of the regions with small $\omega$, which results in such a cusp singularity, see comments on this cusp behaviour in subsection \ref{subsec:radiation}.}.

 The basic reason for the robustness of our prediction is that the spectrum shape is essentially determined by the very fundamental ``soft photon theorem," with a specific behaviour, $d\omega/\omega$, for $\omega\ll T$, as we already emphasized earlier at the end of subsection \ref{subsec:radiation}.
 The slope, $\Gamma$, as seen in Eq. (\ref{eq:fobservation}), is indeed very close to $\Gamma\simeq 1$ for all seasons.
-This shows very strong support for our AQN framework.
+This shows very strong support for our AQN framework, as the spectrum is very robust consequence of the framework, not sensitive to specific details of the computations.

-The amplitude of the spectrum, on the other hand, is sensitive to the parameters $(\kappa, T_0)$.
+The intensity of the emission, on the other hand, is sensitive to the parameters $(\kappa, T_0)$.
 It is also sensitive to the dark matter distribution, nugget size distribution, velocity distribution, etc., as one can see from Eq. (\ref{F}) for the AQN flux.
 The distance and orientation of the XMM-\textit{Newton} will also play a role in the seasonal variation.
-Some of these effects will be discussed in Section \ref{sec:seasonal_variation}, but their full treatment is left for a forthcoming paper.
-We can use our analytical predictions to explore the ($\kappa$, $T_0$) parameter range that is consistent with the observations shown in Fig.~\ref{fig:XMMFig14a}.
+Some of these effects will be discussed in Section \ref{sec:seasonal_variation}.